New Dialect is a nonprofit contemporary dance collective and training program based in Nashville.

 To this end, we strive to be a resource for choreographers, dancers, and teaching artists in need of a fertile and supportive environment in which to deepen their own movement research.

 In our last three seasons we've hosted 11 choreographic residencies, given over 30 performances, and offered over 700 movement workshops and classes to dancers from all across North America.
-We're excited to see what the future holds.

 Designed to be a research lab, New Dialect aims to facilitate an environment where movers of all kinds can explore the wide variety of groundbreaking movement vocabularies that exist in the world of contemporary dance.